-When activated, the centrally mounted wiper will rotate to each occupied electrode position and carry out a brief scrubbing action before returning the its park position.
+When activated, the centrally mounted wiper will rotate once in each direction, cleaning all the electrodes before returning to its park position.

-If there is not enough power available from the meter or if the meter-probe cable is excessively long (which causes a voltage drop), a 'Wiper Jammed' message will be displayed.
+The wiper includes a clutch mechanism, which will disengage if the wiper jams.
+In this case the motor will continue to run for a few seconds, then a Wiper Jammed' or 'Feedback Fault' message will be displayed.
+Similarly, if there is not enough power available from the meter due to low battery voltage, or if the meter-probe cable is excessively long (which causes a voltage drop), a 'Wiper Jammed' or 'Feedback Fault' message may be displayed.